content-left-bg.png

 Can students use their mobile phone?

-No. Phones are not acceptable for classroom use and the school's phone policy is enforced.
+No. Mobile phones are not suitable for classroom learning and are subject to the school’s mobile phone policy.

-Families can choose to purchase from any shop but we recommend checking our portals, as devices are hand-selected and often include Onsite Warranty and/or Accidental Damage Protection (ADP) as a bundle, as well as delivery and payment plans.
+Families can purchase a device from any retailer; however, we recommend using our approved portals, where devices are hand-selected and approved by school technical staff, bundled with Onsite Warranty and/or Accidental Damage Protection (ADP), and available with delivery and flexible payment plans.

 What if I cannot afford a new device?

-The purchase of a device is a major decision and a significant expense.
-A good quality device may last from Year 7 to the end of Year 9 and over three years the expense is considerably less.
-Families who are experiencing extreme financial hardship can hire a school device or apply for a scholarship loan.
-See Hire & Scholarships for more information.
+We understand that purchasing a device is a significant expense.
+A good-quality device can typically last from Year 7 through to Year 9, making it a valuable long-term investment.
+Families experiencing financial hardship may be eligible to hire a school-owned device or apply for a scholarship loan.
+For more details, please see the Hire & Scholarships section.

 What other costs are involved?